 But some Republicans are worried that the reduction in mandatory minimums would lead to the release of violent felons — a criticism Cornyn and other supporters dispute.

-Cruz has said lawmakers should expect to be held accountable and the justice system doesn't "additional leniency for violent criminals."
+Cruz has said lawmakers should expect to be held accountable by their constituents if criminals were released and committed additional crimes, and added: "I don't think what the justice system needs is additional leniency for violent criminals."

-There's more consensus on prison overhaul, which would provide incentives for low-risk offenders to prepare for a life on the outside.
+There's more consensus on prison reform, which would provide incentives for low-risk offenders to prepare for a life on the outside.
 Some Republicans have suggested moving that part of the bill separately.

 Cornyn says it's important to keep the legislation together, as it was negotiated by a strong bipartisan coalition.
 Democrats backing the bill wanted to get rid of some of the mandatory minimums completely, but compromised on the reductions.